dm5tt/LD2410S_ReverseEngineering/README.md

 ========= Error State =========
 ```

-Without symbols it will be very painful to reverse engineer the function names using Ghidra.
+Without symbols it will be very painful to reverse engineer the function names by using Ghidra.

 ### Interrupt Configuration